-- IMI 1 call 1 remains the funding call that produced the highest number of publications (1,230), and papers (1,134).
-Although papers from IMI 1 call 2 had the highest raw citation impact (50.05). - Papers assigned to IMI 2 call 21 had the highest average field-normalised citation impact (3.71)9, which is three times the world average and is likely driven by the fact that many of these projects in this call are Coronavirus related.
-This is driven by a few highly cited papers, mainly within the CARE and DRAGON projects, which were cited between 10 and 30 times the world average. - The highest percentage of open access papers belongs to IMI 2 call 19 where 98% of the publications are open access9. - Generally, IMI 2 calls have a higher proportion of open access papers compared to IMI 1 calls likely due to the mandate that papers in IMI 2 be published as open access. - IMI 2 call 3 with 327 publications is IMI 2's highest output call.
+- IMI 1 call 1 remains the funding call that produced the highest number of publications (1,293), and papers (1,189).
+Although papers from IMI 1 call 2 had the highest raw citation impact (58.7). - Papers assigned to IMI 2 call 21 had the highest average field-normalised citation impact (4.65), which is four times the world average and is likely driven by the fact that many of the projects in this call are coronavirus related. - The highest percentage of open access papers belongs to IMI 2 call 16 and 23 where 100% of their publications were open access. - Generally, IMI 2 calls have a higher proportion of open access papers compared to IMI 1 calls likely due to the mandate that papers in IMI 2 be published as open access. - IMI 2 call 10 with 469 publications is IMI 2's highest output call.
+A change from the 2022 report where IMI 2 Call 3 (399 publications) was the highest IMI 2 output call.